sdntsng/rhea/README.md

 - **🔭 Observability & Evaluation**: Integrates with LangSmith for tracing, monitoring, and debugging.
 - **🐳 Dockerized**: Comes with `docker-compose` for easy and reproducible deployments.
 - **⚡ Async Architecture**: Built on Node.js for high-performance, concurrent operations.
+- **🛠️ Tool Integration**: Composio tools for email, calendar, docs, and more.

 ### Technology Stack
 - **Backend**: Node.js, TypeScript